gmail unsubscribeemail managementproductivity

 • Delete all old emails from unwanted senders

-• Use "delete with exceptions" to protect important emails (e.g., delete all from Amazon but keep receipts)
+• Use "delete with exceptions" to protect important emails (for example, delete all from Amazon but keep receipts)

 Pricing: